 Expert analysis in delay claims concentrates on a comparison of planned versus actual performance and should be carried out in analytical steps.

-- The As-planned Programme – Determine how the project was planned to be constructed with respect to activities, work sequences, activity durations, manpower, and capital expenditures –
+- The As-planned Programme – Determine how the project was planned to be constructed with respect to activities, work sequences, activity durations, manpower, and capital expenditures.

-- The As-built Schedule – Determine the actual duration and sequences of the activities
+- The As-built Schedule – Determine the actual duration and sequences of the activities.

-- The Variance Analysis (The Effect) – Establish the variances between the planned and actual performance of the work
+- The Variance Analysis (The Effect) – Establish the variances between the planned and actual performance of the work.

-- The Delay Causation Analysis – Determine the causes of the variances between the planned and actual performance of the work
+- The Delay Causation Analysis – Determine the causes of the variances between the planned and actual performance of the work.

-Key questions to be answered include:
+Key questions Chronos help you to answer include: